GreptimeTeam/docs/README.md

 ## Developer Guide

-This section explains how GreptimeDB works and helps you to get involved in GreptimeDB development.
+This section illustrates how GreptimeDB works and helps you to get involved in GreptimeDB development.

   - [Overview][14]
   - [Frontend][15]